shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 };
 ```

-- If you notice in the `migrations/` directory, there is a file called `1_initial_migration.js` which handles the migration for the `Migrations.sol` contract which is created by default when we initialize truffle.
-Each contract needs a migration file to migrate it to blockchains.
+- If you notice in the `migrations` directory, there is a file called `1_initial_migration.js` which handles the migration for the `Migrations.sol` contract.
+This is created by default when we initialize truffle.
+Each contract needs a migration file to migrate (deploy) it to the blockchain.
-- Before running the migration there are a couple of things that you have to set up.
-Firstly you need to install [Ganache](https://www.trufflesuite.com/ganache) on your system.
+- Before deploying the smart contract, there are a couple of things that you will want to have set up for testing purposes.
+Install [Ganache](https://www.trufflesuite.com/ganache) on your system.
 Ganache is a GUI app that provides a local blockchain for you to work on.
-If you don't want a GUI app then you can install [Ganache CLI](https://www.npmjs.com/package/ganache-cli) instead.
-After installing start the Ganache on your system.
-Secondly, you have to modify the `truffle-config.js` file in the root directory of your project.
-You can delete all the content of `truffle-config.js` and replace it with the code below.
+If you don't want to use a GUI app for this, then you can install the [Ganache CLI](https://www.npmjs.com/package/ganache-cli) instead.
+After installing, start Ganache on your system.
+You will also need to modify the `truffle-config.js` file in the root directory of your project.
+You can delete all the existing contents of `truffle-config.js` and replace it with the code below.

 ```js
 module.exports = {